Japan (Day 8) – Kyoto, Part 1

 Train schedule

-Every hour, two hikari trains operate on this route.
-Each train travels as quickly as 300 kilometers per hour.
+Every hour, two Hikari trains operate on this route.
+Each train travels as quickly as 300 kilometres per hour.
 At that speed, it would take me less than 3 hours to get to Kyoto!

 Hikari, a Shinkansen bullet train